DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 ## Test results

 A **browser test** homepage will automatically populate after save.
 This page includes property information, historical graphs for response time and uptime, sample results, and all events and test results.
-Sample results include errors, resources, and traces.
+Test results include screenshots, errors, resources, and traces for each step.

 Wait for your test to generate several test results or hit `Run test now` to trigger them more quickly.
 Then look for a failed test result under **Test Results** or in your mailbox.
 The failed test step in is highlighted with a red `x`.
 Click the failed step to begin troubleshooting.